crablab/dissertation/reports/communication_report/report.md

 - 1 stop bit
 - 8 bit byte length

-A few attempts were made using these settings and different serial programrs (Minicom, Screen) - no response was recieved.
+A few attempts were made using these settings and different serial decoders (Minicom, Screen) - no response was received.
 Appendix 2 contains an output from Minicom for one attempt (including configuration).

 It transpired that AT commands are actually a time based command set.
 They do not rely on a carriage return or line feed to indicate the end of a command, but they do timeout - within 100ms usually. [@milosevich_at_2006] A timeout on a valid command will cause the command to be executed and the result returned - an invalid command may generate no response at all.

 Looking at the Raspberry Pi forums identified a small number of questions relating to this, including a thread where a user had reported some working test code. [@noauthor_how_nodate] The code is actually very trivial - it opens a serial connection with the correct parameters and then sends data before listening.
-Because AT commands use a 100ms timeout it is not necassary to run two threads to send and recieve data - after sending a command it is simply necassary to wait for any data on the serial buffer for 100ms before continuing.
+Because AT commands use a 100ms timeout it is not necessary to run two threads to send and receive data - after sending a command it is simply necessary to wait for any data on the serial buffer for 100ms before continuing.
 I modified the script to:

-- Send the long string (above 80 charectors)
+- Send the long string (above 80 characters)
 - Send the `AT` command and listen for a response
 - Send the `AT+ADDR?` command and listen for a response